Featuring beautiful packaging and regional flavors, Japanese food souvenirs are known as omiyage in Japanese.

 9. Tochigi - Utsunomiya Gyoza Senbei

-The Utsunomiya region of Tochigi Prefecture astonishingly consumes the most amount of gyoza dumplings annually in the whole of Japan!
+The Utsunomiya region of Tochigi Prefecture astonishingly consumes the most gyoza dumplings annually in the whole of Japan!
 So among other gyoza-themed omiyage, these locally-made senbei crackers are a great Japanese food souvenir from Tochigi.

 10. Gunma - Onsen Manju

 Gunma is known as a famous region for hot springs in Japan (onsen).
 Onsen manju or hot spring steamed buns (usually filled with red bean paste) are said to have originated in Gunma.
-These soft and spongy sweets make for a great omiyage, and better still, you can take home onsen manju flavored Kit Kats!
+These soft and spongy sweets make for a great gift, and better still, you can take home onsen manju flavored Kit Kats!

 11. Saitama - Gokabou